RealityBending/RealityBending.github.io/content/home/2_research_themes.md

 # - Add/remove as many `feature` blocks below as you like.
 # - For available icons, see: https://wowchemy.com/docs/page-builder/#icons
 feature:
-- description: "What are the mechanisms by which our belief and feeling of reality can be altered?
-What are the consequences?"
+- description: "What are the mechanisms by which our belief and feeling of reality can be altered?"
   icon: wand-magic-sparkles
   icon_pack: fa
   name: "[**Reality bending**](research/#sense_of_reality)"
-- description: "How do cognitive abilities unfold into personality traits and metastable neuropsychological profiles?"
+- description: "How cognitive abilities unfold into personality traits and metastable neuropsychological profiles?"
   icon: gem
   icon_pack: fa
   name: "[**Core Self**](research/#core_structure)"
-- description: "What is the history of psychology and psychiatry?
+- description: "What is the history of psychology and neuropsychiatry?
 What are the methods and tools of tomorrow?"
   icon: microscope
   icon_pack: fa
   name: "[**Metascience**](research/#metascience)"